Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 They’re robust, fold up well, and are fairly easy to transport.
 The headband adjustments are metal and don’t feel like they’re breaking down any time soon.

-In fact, I’m not very careful with these at all and they’ve held up just fine over about a year’s time.
+In fact, I’m not very careful with these at all and they’ve held up just fine over about a year.

 I used them quite a bit at the gym without any issues, and the sound is a lot better than the previous products mentioned above.